CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 *[OSPO]: Open Source Program Office – a business section with responsibility for coordinating efforts around license compliance, OSS developer relations and corporate guidelines for use of and contributing to Free and Open Source Software.
 *[PURL]: PackageURL – a standard for referring to software packages in a ecosystem-agnostic way.
 *[FOSS]: Free and Open Source Software – Software published under the terms of a license that adheres to the Free Software Definition, as described on gnu.org/philosophy/free-sw
-*[tuits]: A unit of attention - Stemming from the pun «I'll do it when I get a round tuit (around to it)»
+*[tuits]: Attention (a unit of) - Stemming from the pun «I'll do it when I get a round tuit (around to it)».
+Comes often in the form of a small wooden token or coin, with the word «Tuit» printed on it.